 In NYC an Alteration Type 1 or Alt 1 is a building alteration that requires a new Certificate Of Occupancy.
 An Alteration Type 2 or Alt 2 is a building alteration that does not require a new certificate of occupancy.

-There are different types of fillings with the NYC Department Of Buildings.
+There are different types of fillings with the NYC Department Of Buildings to acquire NYC Building Permits.
 One very common question we get from clients is “do I need an alt 1 or do I need an alt 2?”
 Lets see what the difference is between an Alt 1 and an Alt 2.
 First the DOB loves abbreviations so lets go over a couple.

 - Alt 1 – Alteration Type 1

 - C of O, or CO – Certificate Of Occupancy

 - DOB – New York City Department Of Buildings

 The basic difference between an Alteration Type 1 and an Alteration Type 2 is the effect on the Certificate Of Occupancy for the building.
 If the work you propose will required getting a new or amended Certificate Of occupancy then you must file an Alt 1.
 If the work does not require a new or amended certificate of occupancy you can file an Alt 2.

 If you are building a New Building you will File an NB Application.